lab272/semtex_varkinvis/README.md

 --------

-The semtex package is for spectral element solution of (incompressible Navier--Stokes) time-varying and elliptic PDEs.
+The semtex package is for spectral element solution of (incompressible Navier–Stokes) time-varying and elliptic PDEs.
 Geometries accommodated are 2D Cartesian or cylindrical, and/or 3D (a.k.a.
 "2+1/2D", i.e. 2D X Fourier), again Cartesian or cylindrical.
 In fact, the main emphasis is on direct numerical simulation of